Hong Kong Movie Database

-The Database
+Overview

 HKMDB contains information about films, people, and companies associated with Hong Kong cinema.
 This includes detailed film credits for cast and crew members as well as image and portrait galleries.
 The site also includes user-submitted film reviews.

-The database is bi-lingual, so movies, people and companies are required to have both Chinese and English information.
+The database is bilingual, so movies, people and companies are required to have both Chinese and English information.
 Additional information about individual films such as production companies, release dates, and languages spoken is included where known.
 Information about cast and crew members may include gender, birth dates and brief biographies.
 In all cases, names of people, films and companies are in Chinese, Romanized Chinese, and English.

 There are more than 340,000 images in the database.
 Images can be associated with movies, companies, or people.
 The images serve primarily as an aid in identification.

 Database information can only be modified by an HKMDB editor.

 The core of the HKMDB editorial team consists primarily of the "Eight Immortals of HKMDB" - content editors, all of whom have been working on updating and maintaining the site's information for nearly 20 years.
 The HKMDB editorial team has also included many others and the site encourages interested persons to join the editorial team.

 Starting in 2014, the HKMDB became a completely non-remunerative site.
 It is open and free from ads.